tytydraco/yessleep/out/My_brothers_voice_started_coming_through_the_baby_monitor_Final.md

 The floor writhed underfoot, stretching and tearing, the hallway out bulging and buckling like the world itself was trying to push us back.

-The doors along the corridor slammed open, then shut, then open again — a stuttering, furious heartbeat.
+Doors along the corridor slammed open, then shut, then open again — a stuttering, furious heartbeat.

-We ran anyway.
+We ran.

 I grabbed Sam’s hand and pulled her forward, feeling the house tug at my shoulders, trying to rip us loose.